📖FAQ

 chevron-rightIs the OpenTrade Vault smart-contract audited?hashtag

 Yes, all smart-contracts involved are audited by 3rd party cyber security experts.
-These audits are made publicly available here.
+These audits are made publicly available herearrow-up-right.

 chevron-rightAre the accounts where collateral is held bankruptcy remote?hashtag